 3. AOMEI Backupper (Windows)

 Now we move to disk imaging software that’s only available for Windows.
-AOMEI Backupper was named the best free backup software in our The Best Backup Software for Windows 10 roundup.
+AOMEI Backupper was named the best free backup software.
 It can clone your Windows system files, applications, and data.
 The app also syncs your files and creates standard backups.
 A Professional version costs $39.95 for a single PC and adds support and additional features.

 4. MiniTool Drive Copy (Windows)